Last revised: July 2019

 Submissions Deadlines: Online submissions may be submitted at any time and are reviewed on a rolling basis.

-Length Guidelines: Online submissions should be no longer than 10,000 words (excluding abstract, table of contents, and footnotes), although we strongly prefer submissions with 5,000–7,500 words.
+Length Guidelines: Online submissions should be no longer than 10,000 words (excluding abstract, table of contents, and footnotes), although we strongly prefer submissions of 5,000–7,500 words.

 Review Process: We read all Online submissions that meet these guidelines.
 Each work receives a thorough review before the Executive Editor for Online responds with a decision.
 Decisions on Online submissions are released on a rolling basis.
 Decisions should be made within six weeks of submission, but please allow for additional time during school breaks and end-of-semester exam periods.
 For more information on the Harvard Law School’s academic calendar, please visit this link.